OWASP/SecureCodingDojo/README.md

 Also take a look in /screenshots
 ![Alt text](/screenshots/frontpage.png?raw=true "Secure Coding Dojo Training Portal Front Page")

+# Try it

+The following steps will get you the basic configuration for the Dojo.
+For advanced configuration and integrations check the [wiki](https://github.com/trendmicro/SecureCodingDojo/wiki)

+- Install Docker latest version.
+- Git clone the repository
+- Change directory to the repo root directory
+- Configure an environment variable DATA_DIR as a mount point for the dojo files.
+On *nix/mac modify .bash_profile as follows

+    export DATA_DIR="/YOUR_DATA_DIR"

+- On Mac you must allow Docker access to this directory in Docker > Preferences > File Sharing
+- Restart your terminal
+- Run with

+    docker-compose up

 # Why Another Security Training Site?
 While open source training sites to teach application security concepts are not new the target audience for these sites has been pen-testers and ethical hackers.